Alex-Nygaard/Book-Inventory/README.md

 Success criteria in order of priority.
 These criterias have been consulted with and confirmed by the client.

-* Secure login
+1. Secure login
-* Register new users
+2. Register new users
   * Stores encrypted email, username and password
-* Having categories for book characteristics
+3. Displaying categories for book characteristics in organized table
   * Title
   * Authors
   * Continent and nationality of author